• Aug 19, 2025

 Depending on your preference, you can extend your stay or begin the return journey to Delhi.

 The daily rituals at the Somnath Temple include a few of the respective rituals.
 These rituals involve bathing the Shiva Linga, offering prayers and hymns, and distributing prasad.
 When planning to visit the Somnath Temple, ensure that you attend the rituals.
-To learn more about the following, look at the details cited below.
+To learn more about the following, see the details below.

 How many days are enough to travel to Somnath Temple from Delhi?